pulumi/examples/cloud-ts-url-shortener-cache/README.md

 ## Deploying and running the program

-1. Initialize a Pulumi repository with pulumi init, using your GitHub username.
-(Note: this step will be removed in the future.)
+1. Create a new stack:

     ```
-    $ pulumi init --owner githubUsername
+    $ pulumi stack init url-cache-testing
     ```

-1. Create a new stack:
+1. Set AWS as the provider:

     ```
-    $ pulumi stack init testing
+    $ pulumi config set cloud:provider aws
     ```

-1. Set the provider and region:
+1. Configure Pulumi to use AWS Fargate, which is currently only available in `us-east-1`, `us-west-2`, and `eu-west-1`:

     ```
-    $ pulumi config set cloud:provider aws
     $ pulumi config set aws:region us-west-2
+    $ pulumi config set cloud-aws:useFargate true
     ```

 1. Set a value for the Redis password.
 The value can be an encrypted secret, specified with the `--secret` flag.
-If this flag is not provided, the value will be saved as plaintext in `Pulumi.testing.yaml` (since `testing` is the current stack name).
+If this flag is not provided, the value will be saved as plaintext in `Pulumi.url-cache-testing.yaml` (since `url-cache-testing` is the current stack name).

     ```
     $ pulumi config set --secret redisPassword S3cr37Password
-    Enter your passphrase to protect config/secrets:
-    Re-enter your passphrase to confirm:
     ```

 1. Restore NPM modules via `npm install`.

 1. Compile the program via `tsc` or `npm run build`.

-1. Preview the program deployment:

-1. Perform the deployment:
+1. Preview and run the deployment via `pulumi update`.
+The operation will take about 5 minutes to complete.

+    ```
+    $ pulumi update
+    Previewing stack 'url-cache-testing'
+    ...

+    Updating stack 'url-cache-testing'
+    Performing changes:

+    #:  Resource Type                            Name
+    1:  pulumi:pulumi:Stack                      url-shortener-cache-url-
+    ...
+    63: aws:apigateway:Stage                     urlshortener

+    info: 63 changes performed:
+        + 63 resources created
+    Update duration: 5m48.727390626s
+    ```

 1. To view the API endpoint, use the `stack output` command: